kolosek/finance_math/README.md

 Please cover with tests your pull requests

+## Copyright

+Copyright (c) 2014-2015 Nebojsa Zoric, and Kolosek, Inc. (http://kolosek.com) Follow up @nebojsaz and @kolosek

 ## License

 MIT License.
 See LICENSE for details.

-## Copyright

-Copyright (c) 2014-2015 Nebojsa Zoric, and Kolosek, Inc. (http://kolosek.com)

-For any Ruby on Rails related work, please contact directly via form on http://kolosek.com